Eight-thousander: List of climbers of all 14

+Elizabeth Hawley's The Himalayan Database, is considered as an important source for verified ascents for the Nepalese Himalayas.
+Online databases of Himalayan ascents pay close regard to The Himalayan Database, including the website AdventureStats.com, and the Eberhard Jurgalski List.

 Verified ascents

 The "No O2" column lists people who have climbed all 14 eight-thousanders without supplementary oxygen.

 Disputed ascents

 Claims have been made for summiting all 14 peaks for which not enough evidence was provided to verify the ascent; the disputed ascent in each claim is shown in parentheses in the table below.
 In most cases, the Himalayan chronicler Elizabeth Hawley is considered a definitive source regarding the facts of the dispute.
 Her The Himalayan Database is the source for other online Himalayan ascent databases (e.g. AdventureStats.com).
 The Eberhard Jurgalski List is also another important source for independent verification of claims to have summited all 14 eight-thousanders.